bergwald/ai/README.md

 A collection of notebooks on artificial intelligence, with a focus on deep learning and data engineering.

+## Projects

+- [lsh](lsh/): Implementations of the *SimHash* and *MinHash* locality sensitive hash functions

 ## Notebooks

+### Deep Learning

-- Neural networks: building blocks
+- [building-blocks/neuralnetworks.ipynb](building-blocks/neuralnetworks.ipynb): Neural networks: building blocks
-- A visualization of the effects of non-linearities on decision surfaces
+- [building-blocks/nonlinearity.ipynb](building-blocks/nonlinearity.ipynb): A visualization of the effects of non-linearities on decision surfaces

-## Data Engineering Series
+### Data Engineering

-- Approximate dataset joins using Hierarchical Navigable Small World (HNSW) graphs
+- [ann/ann.ipynb](ann/ann.ipynb): An overview of approximate nearest neighbor search methods